aswolniewicz/captainCool/README.md

 4. Inside your repository type the command python app.py in your terminal
 5. Go to the local port designated by the terminal and have fun!

-##  Game Description:
-Captain Cool is an arcade style game where the user plays as Captain Cool.

 ## Repository Organization:
 1. jasmine: holds all the Jasmine files/ documents